nodejs/node/doc/guides/collaborator-guide.md

 See [Who to CC in the issue tracker](#who-to-cc-in-the-issue-tracker).

 If you are the first Collaborator to approve a pull request that has no CI yet, please [start one](#testing-and-ci).
-Please also start a new CI if the PR creator pushed new code since the last CI run.
+Please also start a new CI if the pull request creator pushed new code since the last CI run.

 ### Consensus Seeking